Skip to content

 Time Management

-• Programming Logic: 1-2 min per question
+• Programming Logic: 1-2 min per MCQ

 • Hands-on Coding: 25-30 min per problem

-• Test your code with sample inputs
+• Always test with sample inputs